The Library offers the opportunity to succeed in service to all Jefferson County residents according to the Library’s mission statement:

 Professional Meetings, Workshops, and Training

 Employees are encouraged to participate in professional meetings and workshops.
-Membership in professional organizations is voluntary with dues paid by the employee, with the exception of ILF membership, which will be paid by the Library.
+Membership in professional organizations is voluntary with dues paid by the employee, with the exception of Indiana Library Federation membership, which will be paid by the Library.
+At the discretion of the Library Director, memberships for American library Association may also be paid by the Library.

 Reimbursement for meeting/workshop expenses will be considered for a employee whose work is related to the event or is a member in good standing of said organization.

 Mileage is paid at the Federal Government rate.
 Parking costs are reimbursed.